pranavmahabs/bindcompare/README.md

   ```
   ~/bindcompare $ ./run.sh
   ```
-  This will print out an http:// link that you can copy and paste into your browser to run the appliation!
-This will look something like: "Listening on http://127.0.0.1:3868".

-  Do not terminate this process in your terminal until you are done running BindCompare.
-Status results from your experiments will appear here as you go.
+  This should launch the application in a separate window.
+The status results from your experiments will appear in the **terminal** as you go.

   Note: If you get a permission denied error when running `./run.sh`, running `chmod +wx run.sh` should fix this issue!